 3.2 In vitro models

-To mimic reperfusion, cells are brought back to physiological oxygen tension, the “hypoxic medium” is discarded and replaced by full growth cell culture medium for nutrient delivery.
-Cells are left in this environment on average for four hours, however this depends on the cell type.
+To mimic reperfusion, cells are brought back to physiological oxygen tension, the “hypoxic medium” is discarded and replaced by a full growth cell culture medium for nutrient delivery.
+Cells are left in this environment on average for four hours, however, this depends on the cell type.

 Placing cells with a minimal amount of medium under a layer of mineral oil is an alternative method to achieve hypoxia.
 The oil seals the sample and blocks the diffusion and exchange of oxygen, this way achieving a gradual reduction of nutrients and accumulation of wastes.